How to get to Chiang Mai

 Also, booking through an agent that knows how to combine bus/train/ferry tickets is a worthwhile venture that will surely come in handy when traversing throughout the entire country.

-With a little patience and curiosity, you’ll quickly realize that your journey to Chiang Mai, or anywhere else, will be filled with adventure and excitement.
+With a little patience and curiosity, you’ll quickly realise that your journey to Chiang Mai, or anywhere else, will be filled with adventure and excitement.
 26 hours may sound like a long time, but after spending that time talking to locals and gazing out at the scenery, you’ll be ready to do it all over again!